SLIPPERY ROCK UNIVERSITY’S ACADEMIC INTEGRITY POLICY

 *The burden of proof in an academic integrity breach is a preponderance of the evidence (more likely than not) that the incident occurred.
 The burden of proof is on the instructor filing the complaint.

-Form Retention: All copies of any of the above forms that compiled the total record of an academic integrity incident must be maintained by the faculty member as a hard copy for a period of five years.
+Form Retention: All copies of any of the above forms that compiled the total record of an academic integrity incident must be maintained by the faculty member either electronically or a hard copy for a period of five years.

 Confidentiality: In accordance with the provisions of the Family Educational Rights and Privacy Act of 1974, as amended, any information relating to an alleged violation of the University’s Academic Integrity Policy or to the outcome of a judicial hearing must be treated as strictly confidential by members of the faculty.